jleong8/jleong8.github.io/essays/git.md

 technology for configuration management.
 It provides so much more opportunities for people to work with others and contains a lot of features helps carry out tasks in a much more effective manner.

+I have never had any issues with lack of configuration management but I do see how it can be a good skill to develop.
+Lack of configuration management could potentially lead to wasted time due to duplicate code or lead to broken code.
+Good configuration management helps teams track each other's progress and push need features of a program in a much more timely manner.
+When it comes to working as a team in a company, it can be expensive to be paying multiple developers to work on a project.
+Therefore, cutting costs with proper configuration management can help not only your team look good but the company could potentially be thankful for it as well.

 ## Github or Git?

 I think that github would not be in the position it is today had there not been git.
 Github is a service that provides hosting for git repositories so it does nothing more than store projects and provide features of git.
 But, most people come to the website for the functionality itself which is git.
 Git provides much of what makes up github today.
 Git allows for peers to contribute amongst each other's projects.
-Github is a website that is easily replaceable because it is just hosting
+Github is a website that is easily replaceable because it is just hosting a popular feature that everyone is looking to use.
+Although I don't think github is leaving anytime soon, I do see that Git is a big contributor to the traffic github does recieve.